JSitter/basic-drupal8-docker/README.md

 ## Version 1.0
 Project Directories:
+Certain directories have been made available as volumes in order to view changes to developed projects.
+These folders will be mounted to the appropriate directories in the Drupal installation.

 `modules`: Include modules to install into Drupal `profiles`: Scripts to setup profiles
 `themes`: Themes to change the way Drupal looks